International Organization of Legal Metrology: Publications

 Recommendations (prefixed by the letter "R") which are model regulations that establish the metrological characteristics required of certain measuring instruments and which specify methods and equipment for checking their conformity.
 Most of the Recommendations have a similar structure.
 The four main topics covered in the reports are metrological requirements, technical requirements, methods and equipment for testing and verifying conformity to requirements and test report format.
 Recommendations are written in such a manner that they can be adopted "as is" by countries that wish to do so, or countries can select those parts that they wish to include in their own legislation.
 As of March 2022 104 Recommendations have been published, usually in both English and French.
 Recommendations may be downloaded free of charge from the OIML website.

 International Documents (prefixed by the letter "D"), which are informative in nature and intended to improve the work of the metrological services.
 As of March 2022 31 OIML Documents had been published in this series.
 Documents may be downloaded free of charge from the OIML website.

 The OIML also published Basic Publications, Guides, Seminar Reports, Expert Reports and the OIML Bulletin.

 OIML Certification System (OIML-CS)

-The OIML-CS is a system for issuing, registering and using OIML Certificates and their associated OIML type evaluation/test reports for types of measuring instruments (including families of measuring instruments, modules, or families of modules), based on the requirements of OIML Recommendations.
-It is a single Certification System comprising two Schemes: Scheme A and Scheme B. It was launched on 1 January 2018, replacing the OIML Basic Certificate System and the OIML Mutual Acceptance Arrangement (MAA).
+The OIML-CS is a single Certification System comprising two Schemes: Scheme A and Scheme B. It was launched on 1 January 2018, replacing the OIML Basic Certificate System and the OIML Mutual Acceptance Arrangement (MAA).

 The aim of the OIML-CS is to facilitate, accelerate and harmonise the work of national and regional bodies that are responsible for type evaluation and approval of measuring instruments subject to legal metrological control.